MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-proxy-block-session-aad.md

    ![New session policy](./media/new-session-policy.png)

-5. Under **Session control type**, select **Monitor all activities and control file download**.
+5. Under **Session control type**, select **Control file download (with DLP)**.
 This gives you the ability to monitor everything your users do within a Salesforce session, and gives you control to block and protect downloads in real time.

    ![session policy control type](./media/session-policy-control-type.png)